-Kicking off the summer season, Taste of Cincinnati takes to the streets of downtown Cincy on May 25-27 in 2024, serving up Italian, creole, vegetarian/vegan, Hawaiian, and Greek dishes and of course Cincy Region favorite - goetta!–and just about everything you can imagine in between.
+Kicking off the summer season, Taste of Cincinnati takes to the streets of downtown Cincy on May 24-26 in 2025, serving up Italian, creole, vegetarian/vegan, Hawaiian, and Greek dishes and of course Cincy Region favorite - goetta!–and just about everything you can imagine in between.
 So bring your appetites and prepare to dig into some of the tastiest treats from the Cincinnati Region.
-Last year, there were a record breaking 77 vendors, made up of restaurants, food trucks, and Findlay Market vendors.
+Last year, there were a record breaking 82 vendors, made up of restaurants, food trucks, and Findlay Market vendors, and this year promises to be even bigger!

 Every Memorial Day weekend Taste of Cincinnati takes over part of 5th St. in Downtown Cincinnati.
-Last year the event spanned from Main St. to Pike St. and included a “Food Truck Alley”.
-Over half a million people attended Taste of Cincinnati over the three-day event in 2023.
+Last year the event spanned from Main St. to Pike St. and included a “Food Truck Zone”.
+Over half a million people on average attend Taste of Cincinnati over the event's three days.

 Top restaurants featured at Taste of Cincinnati